A Family Tree supports the practice of qualified families adopting children who wait for permanency in the United States foster care system.

 i want to adopt a waiting child

 The State of Hawai'i does not offer a foster to adoption program.
 Children in the Hawai'i state foster care system are intended for reunification with any member of their birth family who qualifies and/or who is able to adopt.
-Hawai'i does not offer a foster to adopt program for the public.
 Hawai'i does seek interested Resource Caregiver families who are able and willing to receive training, complete a home study, and accept foster children who are intended for reunification with birth family at some point.

-If you live in Hawai'i and want to adopt a child from foster care, we recommend working with us through AdoptUSKids.org This site offers information on children waiting for adoption from nearly all 50 states (not Hawai'i).
-A Family Tree can work with you, complete your home study and required pre-adoption training, can support you as you seach for children on the AdoptUSKids.org website, and will then serve as your support team, interfacing with your intended child's social work team, in his/her/their home state.
+If you live in Hawai'i and want to adopt a child from foster care, we recommend working with us through AdoptUSKids.org This site offers information on children waiting for adoption from nearly all 50 states.
+A Family Tree can work with you, complete your home study and required pre-adoption training, can support you as you search for children on the AdoptUSKids.org website, and will then serve as your support team, interfacing with your intended child's social work team, in his/her/their home state.

 Applicants interested in adopting a child through foster care should first complete a home study and the pre-adoption training through AFT.
 Once you have your home study in hand, you can apply to adopt specific waiting children.
 While we encourage applicants to look at the AdoptUSKids.org website sooner than later, it is important to remember that you cannot apply to be considered for a specific child, until you have a completed, approved home study.

 Once you have your home study, you will work with AFT to identify a child or sibling group on AdoptUSKids.org If that child or children are available for placement, and meet the child parameters outlined in your home stud report, you may submit your home study and application to the child or children's case worker.
 In some cases AFT may be required to manage all communications on your behalf.